mcolebrook/code-con/README.md

 ### Mac

-> Note: we consider that you cloned the project is located within `\tmp`.
+> Note: we consider that you cloned the project in `\tmp`.
 If not, please change directory accordingly.

 ```
 xhost +